TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ### The Info Bar

 You can show or hide the info bar by choosing #menu('Menu/View/Toggle Info Panel').
+It contains the console where TrenchBroom prints out messages, warnings and errors, and the live [issue browser](#issue_browser) where you can view, filter and resolve issues with your map.

 ## Camera Navigation {#camera_navigation}